chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ###### Inspecting the JWT

 You may use your tool of choice for decoding or inspecting a JWT.
-Notice how `iam_groups` `stringArray[]` has included in the JWT.
+Notice how `iam_groups` `stringArray[]` is included in the JWT.
 ORDS will expect this since it was included as a JSON Pointer in the `CREATE_JWT_PROFILE` PL/SQL procedure.

 ```json
 {